HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 ```

 - Execute the following to configure Ambari to sync with LDAP.
+  - when prompted for type of LDAP, enter: AD
+  - password: BadPass#1
 - Use the default password used throughout this course.
   ```
   sudo ambari-server setup-ldap \